lawrennd/old_talks/_deepgp/includes/deepgp-enhance.md

 \loadcode{visualize}{deepgp_tutorial}

 \notes{The pinball visualization is to bring the pinball-analogy to life in the model.
-It shows how a ball would fall through the model to end up in the right position.
+It shows how a ball would fall through the model to end up in the right pbosition.
 This visualization is only appropriate for models with intermediate layers containing a single latent variable.}

 \loadcode{visualize_pinball}{deepgp_tutorial}